 How Fast Restart Improves Iterative Simulations

-In the classic Simulink® workflow, when you simulate a model, Simulink:
+In a typical simulation, when you simulate a model, the software:

 Compiles the model

 While developing a model, you typically simulate a model repeatedly as you iterate the design.
 For example, you might calibrate input values or block parameters for a particular response.
 Changing these values or parameters does not always require compiling the model before simulating again.
 However, in the classic workflow, each simulation compiles the model, even if the changes do not alter the model structurally.
 Each compile slows down the process and increases overall simulation time.